 Contracts — Signed movie contracts are popular MM signed collectibles that sell well.

 Correspondence — People wrote letters in Ms. Monroe's day and she was no exception.
 Signed hand-written correspondence for both personal and professional reasons are in high demand among collectors.

-> There are so many pictures and images of Marilyn Monroe, that you'd think demand is limited.
-Instead, rarity and exclusivity determine which photographs fetch the highest prices.
+There are so many pictures and images of Marilyn Monroe, that you would think demand is satisfied.
+Instead, rarity and exclusivity determine which original photographs fetch the highest prices.
 Last year, a very special collection of photo negatives sold for $61,866 to an anonymous buyer.

-> The late Jock Carrol was the photographer and journalist responsible for the 227-piece collection.
+The late Jock Carrol was the photographer and journalist responsible for the 227-piece collection.
 He shot the photos on the movie set of "Niagara," the 1952 film in which Ms. Monroe had her first starring role.
 Only 19 of the photos had been published previously.
 Moreover, Mr. Carroll had nearly unrestricted access to Ms. Monroe for two weeks, allowing him to take many candid shots.
 These features make these negatives a must-have for serious collectors.

 Another memorable photography collection now titled "The Last Sitting" commands large sums of money, as well.
 The pictures were taken during Ms. Monroe's last photo shoot.
 Bert Stern shot more than 2,500 photos over a 3-day period.
 The collection also included several contact sheets, and the movie star had x'd out the images she deemed unworthy of publication.

 Marilyn Monroe and Maria Callas unsigned photo, sold for over $2,000